Wojciech Jaruzelski: Justification for imposing martial law

+By the time of Jaruzelski's rise to power, the Soviet leadership's anti-intervention faction had prevailed thanks to the influence of Andropov, who at this point was already a highly influential figure in the Politburo: minutes from their 29 October 1981 meeting details a discussion of Jaruzelski's demands for military support if he failed to control the situation, which were unanimously rejected.
+Contrary to his public statements after the fact, Jaruzelski was in fact highly insistent on Warsaw Pact military support.
+Following a long back-and-forth at Warsaw Pact and Politburo meetings, in which even a proposed bluffing statement of support was vetoed by Romania, any notion of a Warsaw Pact intervention was firmly and consequently shut down by Andropov in a Politburo meeting three days before Jaruzelski's proclamation: "We do not intend to introduce troops into Poland.
+That is the proper position, and we must adhere to it until the end.
+I don't know how things will turn out in Poland, but even if Poland falls under the control of Solidarity, that's the way it will be."

 Presidency

 The policies of Mikhail Gorbachev stimulated political reform in Poland as well as in other communist countries in Central and Eastern Europe.

-From 6 February to 15 April 1989, negotiations were held between 13 working groups during 94 sessions of the roundtable talks.
-These negotiations "radically altered the shape "of the Polish government and society", and resulted in an agreement which stated that a great degree of political power would be given to a newly created bicameral legislature.
-It also restored a post of president to act as head of state and chief executive.
+From 6 February to 4 April 1989, negotiations were held between 13 working groups during 94 sessions of the roundtable talks.
+These negotiations "radically altered the shape" of the Polish government and society, and resulted in an agreement which stated that a great degree of political power would be given to a newly created bicameral legislature.
+It also restored the post of president to act as head of state and chief executive.
 Solidarity was also declared a legal organisation.
 During the ensuing partially-free elections, the Communists and their allies were allocated 65 percent of the seats in the Sejm.
 Solidarity won all the remaining elected seats, and 99 out of the 100 seats in the fully elected Senate were also won by Solidarity-backed candidates.
 Amid such a crushing defeat, there were fears Jaruzelski would annul the results.
 However, he allowed them to stand.
 Jaruzelski was elected by parliament to the position of president.
 He was the only candidate.

 Jaruzelski was unsuccessful in convincing Lech Wałęsa to include Solidarity in a "grand coalition" with the Communists.
 He resigned as first secretary of the PZPR on 29 July 1989.
 Mieczysław Rakowski succeeded him as party leader.